 When to Consider Hospice Care

-Hospice care is a type of health care that aims to relieve symptoms and improve quality of life for people with terminal conditions.
-Patients and their families may consider hospice once the patient is given six months to live.
+Patients and their families may consider hospice care once doctors assess the patient likely has 6 months to live.
+Hospice is a type of health care that aims to relieve symptoms and improve quality of life for people with terminal conditions.

-Hospice offers levels of care that range from basic care provided at home to complete care provided at inpatient medical facilities.
-While these services are not intended to improve a mesothelioma prognosis, some patients outlive their initial prognosis thanks to the high-quality care that hospice provides.
+Hospice offers levels of service that range from basic care provided at home to complete care provided at inpatient medical facilities.
+While these services aren’t intended to improve a mesothelioma prognosis, some patients outlive their initial prognosis thanks to the high-quality care that hospice provides.

 • Doctors